 The Mother of Beale Street: Lillie Mae Glover

-Beale Street blues fans knew Lillie Mae Glover as Ma Rainey #2, as she often emulated the famous singer.
+Lillie Mae Glover was known to blues fans on Beale Street as Ma Rainey #2 as she often emulated the famous singer.
 Born in 1906 in Iuka, Mississippi, Glover ran away with the circus – literally – at age 13.
-As a member of the Tom Simpson Traveling Medicine Show, she told fortunes and cast spells for patrons.
+As a member of the Tom Simpson traveling medicine show, she told fortunes and cast spells for patrons.
 She became a comedian as she grew up, and traveled with the Rabbit Foot Minstrels, the Bronze Mannequins, the Vampin’ Baby Show, Harlem in Havana and more.
-Glover made Memphis her home in 1928 and performed The Peabody Hotel, the Manhattan Club, the Midnight Rambles and other venues and clubs.
+She made Memphis her home in 1928 and performed The Peabody Hotel, the Manhattan Club, the Midnight Rambles and more.
 She was the recipient of the Beale Street Music Festival Award in 1977 and Tennessee’s outstanding achievement award in 1979.

 Glover died in 1985.
-She is buried at Elmwood Cemetery, and her epitaph reads:
+She is buried at Elmwood Cemetery in Memphis and her epitaph reads: